-\customparagraph{View-invariant training across three views.} We follow similar view-invariant learning during the training with the source and target data.
+\customparagraph{View-invariant fine-tuning across three views} We follow similar view-invariant learning during the training with the source and target data.
 We first initialize the entire model $G \circ F$ from a pre-trained checkpoint (\cref{eq:vi-pre}) and reinitialize the classifier $C$.
-Then, we jointly train the model on the source and target data (\cref{eq:joint}), while the classifier $C$ is trained to classify a frame $\mathbf{x}$ from both datasets into the three view classes, formulated as
+Then, we jointly train the model on the source and target data (\cref{eq:joint}), while the classifier $C$ is trained to classify a frame $\mathbf{x}$ from both datasets into the three view classes as

 Note that the source web data are typically much larger than recorded egocentric videos ($m \gg n$).
-To address this, we employ an under-sampling technique for the task loss of \cref{eq:joint}, where the number of the input source data is balanced to the number of target data per iteration.
-Similarly, we address the imbalance of view classes in the adversarial loss of \cref{eq:adv} with the under-sampling.
+To address this, we employ an undersampling technique for task loss of \cref{eq:joint}, where the number of input source data is balanced to the number of target data per iteration.
+Similarly, we address the imbalance of view classes in the adversarial loss of \cref{eq:adv} with the undersampling.